Sanaa

-The Old City of Sanaa, a UNESCO World Heritage Site, has a distinctive architectural character, most notably expressed in its multi-storey buildings decorated with geometric patterns.
-In the conflict that raged in 2015, bombs hit UNESCO sites in the old city.
-The Al Saleh Mosque, the largest in Sanaa, is located in the Old City.

-Sanaa faces a severe water crisis, with water being drawn from its aquifer three times faster than it is replenished.
-The city is predicted to run completely out of water by around 2030, making it the first national capital in the world to do so.
-Access to drinking water is very limited in Sanaa, and there are problems with water quality.
+Toponymy

+The first known text in the Musnad script that mentions Sanaa dates back to the 5th century BC and it is mentioned as "San'u", which is derived from the word "Masna'ah" in the Sebaean language, which means a "fortress."

 History

 Ancient period

-According to popular Abrahamic religions, Sanaa was founded at the base of the mountains of Jabal Nuqum by Shem, the son of Noah, after the latter's death.
+The city of Sanaa was founded by the Kingdom of Saba in the 1st century CE as a secondary capital, with the primary capital since the origins of the civilisation being at the oasis of Marib.
 The name Sanaa is probably derived from the Sabaic root ṣnʿ, meaning "well-fortified".
 The name is attested in old Sabaean inscriptions, mostly from the 3rd century CE, as ṣnʿw.
 In the present day, a popular folk etymology says that the name Sanaa refers to "the excellence of its trades and crafts (perhaps the feminine form of the Arabic adjective aṣnaʿ)".